nicoRomeroCuruchet/mini-quadruped/README.md

 Run STM32CubeIDE, go to File -> Import, pull down the tab 'General', select 'Project from Folder or Archive' and click next.
 Finally, choose the path of **src** where you have cloned in your pc.

-In src/Core/Src/ in this directory there are three files:
+In src/Core/Src/ (source file) and src/Core/Inc/ (header file) in this directory there are three files:

-- main.c
+- main               : Contains the main loop of the program that performs quadruped stabilization.
-- inverse_kinematics.c
+- inverse_kinematics : the functions to determine the motion of a quadruped leg to reach a desired position
-- MPU6050.c
+- MPU6050